grepdisc/kindfools/_pages/kindconversations.md

 # Kind Conversations

-- **Thursday, August 8, 2024** Kind Conversations at Unitarian Universalist Church of Buffalo at 695 Elmwood Avenue [Sign Up]( https://docs.google.com/forms/d/e/1FAIpQLSd3jJyc9LoHKF40-2usq4VuTALCibpHtX9s7hOpf06QA36CbA/viewform?usp=sf_link ){: .btn .btn--success}
+The first Kind Conversations was held on Thursday, August 8, 2024 at Unitarian Universalist Church of Buffalo at 695 Elmwood Avenue

+If you are interested in participating in a future Kind Conversation or other training inspired by Resetting the Table, please express
+[Interest](
+https://docs.google.com/forms/d/e/1FAIpQLSd3jJyc9LoHKF40-2usq4VuTALCibpHtX9s7hOpf06QA36CbA/viewform?usp=sf_link
+){: .btn .btn--success}